devareus/Eclectic-Token-Sniper/README.md

 -    SellEnabled: Enables or disables selling the tokens
 -    TakeProfit: Sells a token if the current profit is above this figure.
 It's indicated as a percentage above the buy price, for example, 50 means "sell when the profit is above 50%", that is, the current price is about 150% of the buy price
 -    StopLoss: Sets a stop loss.
 A token will be sold if its price goes below this percentage in relation to the buy price.
 For example, -25 means "sell when the price has gone down by a 25%"
+- StopLossBasedOnDrawdown: Calculate the initial stop loss from the estimated drawdown (see an explanation of drawdown above).
+This option requires HoneypotCheck support for the blockchain and exchange.
+At the moment BSC and Polygon are supported.
+If you need others, send us a request
+- StopLossBasedOnDrawdownMargin: How much below the estimated drawdown to set initial stop loss if the previous option is enabled.
+For example, if the estimated drawdown of a token just bought is 17.75% and the margin is 12, the initial stop loss would be set to -27.75%
 -    TrailingStopStrategy: If enabled and the price of a token increases above a threshold, the stop loss will be adjusted at a certain distance from the current price.
 It can be set to:

 		- none: To disable it
 		- buy: the threshold and distance will be calculated as a percentage of the buy price
 		- current: the thresholds and distance will be calculated as a percentage of the current price
 		- profit: the thresholds and distance will be calculated as a percentage of the current profit
 -    TrailingStopActivationThreshold: How much the price has to increase above the buy price for the stop loss to be changed
 -    TrailingStopThreshold: How much the price has to increase above the previous stop loss for this to be changed
 -    TrailingStopDistance: Distance at which the new stop loss will be set
 -    SellSlippage: Maximum slippage set during selling
 -    DontSellBeforeMinutes: Prevents selling a token, even if the stop loss is touched, for the first few minutes after buying a token.
 The trailing stop (if enabled) won't be active during this time either.
 This can be used to prevent being taken out of the market by the initial volatility after a token is launched.
 Use at your own risk!
+-    SellAfterMinutes: Sells tokens after the amount of minutes indicated in this setting, no matter if any of the other conditions above is fulfilled or not.
+Set to -1 to disable
--    ForceSellAfterTime: Sells tokens after the amount of minutes indicated in the setting just below, no matter if any of the conditions above is fulfilled or not
+- SellIfTrailingStopNotChangedInMinutes: Sells tokens if the trailing stop hasn't changed after the amount of minutes indicated in this setting, no matter if any of the other conditions above is fulfilled or not.
+Set to -1 to disable
--    ForceSellAfterMinutes: Amount of minutes as explained above
+- ApplySellGasTaxToProfitEstimations: If enabled, an estimation of sell tax and approval and sell gas is deducted from the profit estimation used for the take profit, stop loss and trailing stop.
+This option requires HoneypotCheck support for the blockchain and exchange.
+At the moment BSC and Polygon are supported.
+If you need others, send us a request
+- RecheckSellGasTaxMinutes: Sets the frequency for updating the tax and gas estimations used for the above
+- ApprovalMethod: Defines when the approval to sell the tokens will be done.
+It can be set to one of the following:

+	- preapprove: Sends the approve request just after the token is bought, except if the account had the token already approved
+	- check: At sell time, checks if the token is already approved and sends the transaction if it isn't
+	- always: At sell time, it just sends the approval request straight away so as to not waste any time in doing any checks

+For (mempool) emergency sells the *always* method will be used, unless the token has been pre-approved.

+- 	WaitForApproval: If enabled, waits for the confirmation of the approve transaction before submitting the sell transaction.
+It's recommended to leave it disabled, unless for some estrange reason you're having frequent issues with approvals.
+For emergency sells approvals are never waited for, even if this option is set, as the point is to try to frontrun the liquidity removal

 **Each bought token remembers the name of the set used when it was bought, even after restarting the bot; be careful if you change the sell settings of a set for which there are still bought tokens being monitored as this will affect them.
 If you don't want to affect the sell parameters of already owned tokens, create and use a new set for new buys**